 INCI (Rosa centifolia).
 Roses are used in cosmetics, potpourri, soap, haircare, lipbalm, lotion making, and other skincare products.
-They are known for producing relaxation, and have antiseptic, antiparasitic, and anti-inflammatory properties.
+They are known for having relaxation properties.
 There may be some leaves, stems, and petals in the bag.

 Using Roses in Cosmetics, Soap, ect.